-Rank Label of the claims Legal basis Comments 1 Equity CET1 2 Capital instruments and Subordinated Claims according to the subordination ranking contractually agreed upon by the parties The category includes AT1 and T2 instruments and other subordinated claims; the ranking is determined by the contractual provisions governing each instrument.
+Rank Label of the claims Legal basis 6 Comments 1 Equity CET1 2 Capital instruments and Subordinated Claims according to the subordination ranking contractually agreed upon by the parties The category includes AT1 and T2 instruments and other subordinated claims; the ranking is determined by the contractual provisions governing each instrument.
 In principle, the ranking within the class is the following: - AT1 instruments - T2 instruments 3 Subordinated liabilities not qualifying as own funds.
 Art.
 91, par.
 1-bis, lett. c) ter BL, derogating to Art.
 2741 of the civil code and Art.
 111 R.D.
-267/1942 (Insolvency Law - "IL") when distributing the bankruptcy assets, as amended by D.Lgs.
+267/1942 (Insolvency Law - "IL") 7 when distributing the bankruptcy assets , as amended by D.Lgs.
 193/2021 The category includes subordinated liabilities not qualifying as own funds.
 4 Senior Non-Preferred Debt (strumenti di debito chirografario di secondo livello) Art.
 12-bis of the Banking Law (D.Lgs.
 385/1993, "BL") as introduced by Art.
 1, par.
 1103, Italian budget law (L. 205/2017); Art.
 91, par.
 1-bis, lett. c) bis BL, derogating to Art.
 2741 of the civil code and Art.
 111 R.D.
-267/1942 (Insolvency Law - "IL")
+267/1942 (Insolvency Law - "IL")8 when distributing the bankruptcy assets 5 Unsecured Claims Art.
+91, par.
+1 BL; Art.
+111 IL 9 .
+The class includes unsecured senior claims, liabilities stemming from derivatives and structured notes.

-&lt;sup>4 In January 2019 the new Insolvency Code (D.Lgs.
+6 In January 2019 the new Insolvency Code (D.Lgs.
 14/ 2019 - "IC") has been adopted; its entry into force has been recently postponed to 1 September 2021.
 For reference, the footnotes indicate the relevant provisions of the new piece of legislation.
 The insolvency ranking will remain substantially unchanged.

-Rank Label of the claims Legal basis Comments when distributing the bankruptcy assets 5 Unsecured Claims Art.
+Rank Label of the claims Legal basis 6 Comments 6 Deposits different from those referred to under the layers IT 7 and IT 8 Art.
 91, par.
-1 BL; Art.
-111 IL .
-The class includes unsecured senior claims, liabilities stemming from derivatives and structured notes.
-6 Deposits different from those referred to under the layers IT 7 and IT 8 Art.
-91, par.
-1-bis, lett. c) BL, derogating to Article 2741 of the civil code and Article 111 IL when distributing the bankruptcy assets Starting from 1/1/2019.
+1-bis, lett. c) BL, derogating to Article 2741 of the civil code and Article 111 IL 10 when distributing the bankruptcy assets Starting from 1/1/2019.
 Until 31/12/2018 these deposits ranked pari passu with the Unsecured Claims (IT 4).
 7 The part of deposits held by individuals, SME above the threshold established by Art.
 96-bis.1, parr.
 3 e 4, BL [i.e. 100,000 €]; the same deposits held at branches located outside the EU of banks established in Italy.
 Art.
 91, par.
-1-bis, lett. a) BL, derogating to Article 2741 of the civil code and article 111 IL when distributing the bankruptcy assets 8 Covered deposits - Claims of a DGS following its subrogation in the rights and obligations of covered depositors Art.
+1-bis, lett. a) BL, derogating to Article 2741 of the civil code and article 111 IL 11 when distributing the bankruptcy assets 8 Covered deposits - Claims of a DGS following its subrogation in the rights and obligations of covered depositors Art.
 91, par.
-1-bis, lett. b) BL, derogating to Article 2741 of the civil code and article 111 IL when distributing the bankruptcy assets - 9 Secured creditors Art.
+1-bis, lett. b) BL, derogating to Article 2741 of the civil code and article 111 IL 12 when distributing the bankruptcy assets - 9 Secured creditors Art.
 91, par.
 1, BL.
 Artt.
-111 , 111 ter , and 111- quarter , IL ; Art.
+111 13 , 111 ter 14 , and 111- quarter , IL 15 ; Art.
 2741 civil code.
 This class includes secured claims with different ranks that shall be paid in full before the unsecured debts.
-It includes: - privileged claims;
+It includes: - privileged claims; claims secured by mortgage or pledge.
+10 Predeductible claims including liquidation expenses Art.
+91, par.
+1, BL.
+Artt.
+11113 and 111- bis14 , IL This class includes claims that shall be paid with priority over secured creditors.
+It includes all costs, charges and expenditures that are properly incurred in the winding up of the institution in preserving, realising or getting in the assets (the remunerations and the disbursements of the liquidator, the costs of petition and legal claims, etc)